libpng is the official PNG reference library. It supports almost

 itself.

-APIs and "features," potentially breaking compatibility with very old apps.
+a C99 compiler or later, breaking compatibility with very old apps.

 The portability notice should not come as a particular surprise